 - Part A: Language, General awareness, Maths, Analytical reasoning and Research Methodology comprising of 50 MCQs

 - Part B: 50 MCQs questions from Domain Knowledge

 CUCET is conducted for multiple programmes in different courses and the syllabus for every programme is different.
 Candidates can check the syllabus for every course and programme on the official website.
-Here are the common topics covered in the entrance exams-
+Here are the common topics covered in the entrance exam: Part A are-

 - Logical Reasoning

 - Analytical Skills,

 The CUCET syllabus for Part B is verified by the conducting body.
 Candidates can access the syllabus by clicking on this link!